loualrid/CookieCrypt/README.md

 ### Whats new with the 1.1 Update
+Question-auth refers to when a user does not have a cookie or their cookie has expired.
+If they have a valid cookie and user agent as described above, they will bypass the question-auth.
 * Reworked security questions and answers to allow for more customization options
 * cookie_crypt_auth_through
     * :one_question_cyclical
         * The default
         * Each user must answer only one of their questions at the end of a cookie cycle to authenticate.
-        * The questions are chosen cyclically, the user will not answer the same question the next time they have to auth through two-factor
+        * The questions are chosen cyclically, the user will not answer the same question the next time they have to question-auth through two-factor
         * This prevents users logging in on a new machine from always being shown the same questions and is more secure
     * :one_question_random
-        * The user is shown a random question that was not their previous question every time they auth through two-factor, otherwise exactly like cyclical
+        * The user is shown a random question that was not their previous question every time they question-auth through two-factor, otherwise exactly like cyclical
     * :two_questions_cyclical
-        * Exactly like one_question_cyclical except two questions must be answered every auth
+        * Exactly like one_question_cyclical except two questions must be answered every question-auth
     * :two_questions_random
-        * Exactly like one_question_random except two questions must be answered every auth
+        * Exactly like one_question_random except two questions must be answered every question-auth
     * :all_questions
         * This option is not advised, but is available.
 It is the old functionality the system had.
-        * The user must answer all authentication questions every auth session
+        * The user must answer all authentication questions every question-auth session
 * cookie_crypt_minimum_questions
     * Default is 3
     * Minimum number of questions and answers the user must enter into the system on their initial attempt